-"In the Hispanic community, people are still learning about the prevention side of healthcare,” Diaz said.
+"In the Hispanic community, people are still learning about the prevention side of health care," she said.
 "They usually only go to a doctor when they are sick or something is wrong."

 “Some African American women I work with do not have a doctor at all,” said breast health educator Willie Adams.
 “They don’t know where to start.
 We can help.”

-The use of two mobile mammography units in Charlotte and two in the Winston-Salem area allows Novant Health to provide outreach in historically Black or Hispanic communities.
+Mobile mammography units in Charlotte, Winston-Salem, Salisbury and Bolivia, North Carolina, helps Novant Health provide outreach in historically Black or Hispanic communities.